Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Model structures on quiver representations over a quasi-Frobenius ring

-\begin{theorem} Suppose $R$ is a quasi-Frobenius ring.
-Then there is a model structure on $\Mod(R)$, where the cofibrations are injections, the fibrations are surjections, and the weak equivalences are the stable equivalences. \begin{proof} For the proof we refer to \cite{Hov99}, Theorem 2.2.12. \end{proof} \end{theorem}
+\begin{theorem}\cite[Theorem 2.2.12]{Hov99} Suppose $R$ is a quasi-Frobenius ring.
+Then there is a model structure on $\Mod(R)$, where the cofibrations are injections, the fibrations are surjections, and the weak equivalences are the stable equivalences. \end{theorem}

-Notice that in this model structure every $R$-module is both fibrant and cofibrant (i.e. the morphism $0\to M$ is a cofibration and the morphism $M\to 0$ is a fibration for every module $M\in\Mod(R)$).
+Notice that in the model structure of Theorem~\ref{Mark} every $R$-module is both fibrant and cofibrant, i.e. the morphism $0\to M$ is a cofibration and the morphism $M\to 0$ is a fibration for every module $M\in\Mod(R)$.